raspberrypilearning/motor-robot-buggy-scratch/en/step_9.md

 --- task ---

-Start by adding a sprite to go forwards.
+Add a sprite to go forwards.

 ![Adding a forwards sprite](images/visualRemote_forwardSprite.png)

-Rename the sprite, **forwards** to keep your program clear.
+Rename the sprite **forwards** to keep your program clear.

-The code is much the same for each direction so it is easier to finish one and then duplicate that sprite.
+The code is pretty much the same for each direction, so it is easier to finish one and then duplicate that sprite.

 --- /task ---